 It’s official: The future of banking is mobile.
 New data from the Smart Money People found that 78% of customers in the United Kingdom prefer mobile banking over online - a 75% increase from 2017.
 And innovative offerings like chat banking improve customer loyalty, and competitiveness in a crowded market.

 Customers need banks to meet them on the platforms they know and love.
-In retail, the growing popularity of chat commerce shows that young consumers prefer engaging with brands on social media platforms and channels they use most, like WhatsApp, Facebook Messenger, and Instagram.
+In retail, the growing popularity of chat commerce shows that young consumers prefer engaging with brands on channels they use most, like WhatsApp, and SMS.

 More than 60% of respondents said they want to receive service-based messages from banks, according to the Vibes Transactional Messaging Consumer Report.
 Innovative companies are paying close attention and are moving fast to address the needs of modern customers.

 The Bank of America tripled its mobile banking budget in 2015, acknowledging that cutting-edge mobile features are critical to attracting customers.
 Wells Fargo offers in-demand mobile transfer options, on top of security and mobile wallets.
 In e-commerce, businesses that offer chat commerce are increasing revenue by up to 25%.

 The pioneers of digital disruption package experiences that improve their customer satisfaction, and so customer service has never been more important.
 Millennials, the group of consumers who will soon have the most spending power, said if they didn’t have a seamless account opening experience, they would be less likely to buy additional products from a bank, and were less enthusiastic to recommend the bank to others, according to a Deloitte study.

 Many banks offer mobile solutions but make the mistake of introducing very limited functionality, which encourages dissatisfied customers to revert back to online channels.